 - Once the heat has been turned off, the cooktop may continue to be hot to the touch.
 The red eye will disappear and homeowners will not have any way of knowing how warm the stove is, which is dangerous if you have small children who like to be in the kitchen.

-- Only certain cleaners can be used on ceramic cooktops if food does get cooked onto the surface.
-Common store bought cleaners can be too abrasive and can seriously damage the cooktop.
+- Only certain cleaners can be used on ceramic cooktops if the food does get cooked onto the surface.
+Common store-bought cleaners can be too abrasive and can seriously damage the cooktop.